Heimdal

 An endpoint protection software which enables you to discover and close vulnerabilities.

-It allows admins to scan networks or perform scans on demand.
+It allows admins to scan networks or perform scans on demand and balance processing load via agents.

 The tool can also balance the processing load using agents.